GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

   => #<Dry::Container:0x000000038bb200 @_container={"article_repository"=>#<Dry::Container::Item:0x000000034d0640 @item=#<Proc:0x000000034d06e0@(irb):43>, @options={:call=>true}>}>
 {% endhighlight %}

-When somebody calls Dry::Container#register with the identifier (:article_repository), the dependency is stored inside a proc.
+When someone calls Dry::Container#register with the identifier(:article_repository), the dependency is stored inside a proc.
 After that, when someone call Dry::Container#resolve with identifier(:article_repository) the proc is executed or returned.
 This code can be executed immediately when resolve the reference or no, let's check the code below.

 {% highlight ruby %}
 2.3.1 :001 > container = Dry::Container.new